-The 5 Most Important Lessons I’ve Taught My Kids from the Bible
+The 5 Most Important Lessons to Teach Kids from the Bible

 Of course, nothing compares to the Bible when it comes to raising our kids, but that doesn’t mean there aren’t other great resources that we can also use to assist us in communicating these issues.

 I’m thankful for the classic characters of Mercer Mayer that I grew up with and can now share with my own children.
-Thanks to the launch of Inspired Kids, a new line of faith-based books featuring Mayer’s beloved Little Critter, our kids can be entertained while learning the importance of letting others go first, doing the right thing, and telling the truth.
+Thanks to the launch of Inspired Kids, faith-based books featuring Mayer’s beloved Little Critter, our kids can be entertained while learning the importance of letting others go first, doing the right thing, and telling the truth.

 What important lessons do you pray to instill in your own kids?